-The chemical risk profile
+1. The chemical risk profile

-Chemicals used in primary production
+1.1 Chemicals used in primary production

 Chemicals are used intentionally at the primary production stage for a number of purposes, including pest and weed control and animal health.
-The agricultural and veterinary chemicals to which cattle, pigs, sheep and goats are exposed may potentially leave residues in the meat.
-Veterinary chemicals administered to the four main meat species are mainly antimicrobials and endo- and ectoparasiticides.
-Other veterinary chemical uses include reproductive therapy use and use of anti-inflammatory drugs or anaesthetics.
+The agricultural and veterinary chemicals to which meat producing animals are exposed may potentially leave residues in the meat.
+The most widely used veterinary chemicals are antimicrobials and endo- and ectoparasiticides.
+Other veterinary chemical uses include those for reproductive therapy, anti-inflammatory drugs or anaesthetics, and hormonal growth promotants.
 Insecticides, such as the organophosphates and synthetic pyrethroids are common agricultural chemicals associated with meat production in Australia, and are used as grain protectants and pest control in pastures and feeds.
 Herbicides are used to reduce weeds and spraying is common in pastures and in pre-pasture establishment.

 The Australian Pesticides and Veterinary Medicines Authority (APVMA) is responsible for the assessment and registration of pesticides and veterinary medicines and for their regulation up to and including the point of retail sale.
-Information on all currently registered products are available on the APVMA web-site (http://www.apvma.gov.au/).
-Standard 1.4.2 of the Australia New Zealand Food Standards Code lists the maximum permissible limits for agricultural and veterinary chemical residues present in food (maximum residue limits: MRLs).
-The National Residue Survey, administered by the Department of Agriculture, Fisheries and Forestry, monitors residues of agricultural and veterinary chemicals (and some environmental contaminants) in Australian food commodities including meat.
-Inclusion of particular contaminants in these surveys depends on the results of previous surveys, the likelihood of significant contamination, and the potential public health risk associated with the contaminant.
-The most recent chemical residue monitoring results for beef, pig (meat, fat, liver and kidney) sheep meat and goat meat indicated compliance rates of greater than 99.6% (2007-2008) which is consistent with the high levels of compliance from previous years.
-The 20th Australian Total Diet Survey investigated the presence of the antibiotics penicillin G, streptomycin and oxytetracycline in a range of meats.
-These substances were not detected in any of the meat samples.
+Information on all currently registered products is available on the APVMA web-site.
+Standard 1.4.2 of the Australia New Zealand Food Standards Code (the Code) lists the maximum permissible limits for agricultural and veterinary chemical residues present in food (maximum residue limits: MRLs).
+The National Residue Survey (NRS), administered by the Department of Agriculture, Fisheries and Forestry (DAFF), monitors residues of agricultural and veterinary chemicals in Australian food commodities including meat.
+The most recent NRS report (2011-2012) includes MRL compliance data on meat from camel, cattle, deer, emu, goat, horse, kangaroo, ostrich, pig, sheep and wild boar.
+A total of more than 15,000 meat samples were tested (with greater than 280,000 separate analyses) resulting in an overall compliance rate of 99.95%, which is consistent with the high levels of compliance observed in previous years.
+Compliance rates for the 2011-2012 survey ranged from 97.93% (for horse) to 100% (for camel, deer, goat, kangaroo, emu, ostrich and wild boar).

+FSANZ has also conducted analytical surveys that have included meat and meat products.
+For example, the 20th Australian Total Diet Survey (ATDS) investigated the presence of the antibiotics penicillin G, streptomycin and oxytetracycline in a range of meat and meat products.
+These substances were not detected in any of the meat/meat product samples.
+The 23rd ATDS included analysis of the antimicrobial compounds nicarbazin, chloramphenicol and triclabendazole in meat and meat products with no detectable residues reported.